Neurosis: Historic versions of the DSM and ICD

 According to C. George Boeree, professor emeritus at Shippensburg University, the symptoms of neurosis may involve:

 Psychoanalytic (Freudian) theory

 According to psychoanalytic theory, neuroses may be rooted in ego defense mechanisms, though the two concepts are not synonymous.
 Defense mechanisms are a normal way of developing and maintaining a consistent sense of self (i.e., an ego).
 However, only those thoughts and behaviors that produce difficulties in one's life should be called neuroses.

 A neurotic person experiences emotional distress and unconscious conflict, which are manifested in various physical or mental illnesses; the definitive symptom being anxiety.
-Neurotic tendencies are common and may manifest themselves as acute or chronic anxiety, depression, an obsessive–compulsive disorder, a phobia, or a personality disorder.
+Neurotic tendencies are common and may manifest themselves as acute or chronic anxiety, depression, OCD, a phobia, or a personality disorder.

 Freud's typology of neuroses in "Introduction to Psychoanalysis" (1923) included: